Lifeshield Security ReviewBy - 01/07/2019

 The first thing you need to know about LifeShield’s customer service is that their history is too short to tell the story.

 As already mentioned, LifeShield functioned as its own entity before acquisition by DirecTV.
-DirecTV ran LifeShield for many years before being acquired itself by AT&T, and now they’re back on their own again.
-Except now, there’s a horde of new rivals such as Abode, Canary, Frontpoint, Iris by Lowe’s, Scout, SimpliSafe, and Vivint.
+DirecTV ran LifeShield for many years before being acquired itself by AT&T, and now LifeShield is back on its own.
+The difference is that now, there’s a horde of new rivals for LifeShield to compete with including abode, Frontpoint, Scout, SimpliSafe, Nest Secure, and Ring Alarm.

-So with LifeShield re-running solo, it’s hard to say how things will pan out.
-While the team behind LifeShield saw the AT&T acquisition as a negative for their customer service experience, we saw it as a positive as Digital Life offers a lot backed by an A+ rating from the BBB.
+So with LifeShield re-running solo, it’s hard to say how things will pan out for them.
+While the team behind LifeShield saw the AT&T acquisition as a negative for their customer service experience, we saw it as a positive as Digital Life offers clear policies backed by an A+ rating from the BBB.

 - Contract Length: In order to receive free equipment, you must sign a 36-month or 60-month contract; however, you don’t have to sign a contract if you purchase your equipment upfront